psaisan/PIPSCOUT/README.md

 ## 💡 Use Cases

 PIPSCOUT is ideal for:
 - Visualizing and interpreting single-cell RNA-seq data
 - Linking clusters to known cell types
 - Exporting labeled expression matrices for ML or statistical modeling

+---

-## 🎻 Single-cell visualizations made trivial
+## 🎻 Single-cell Visualizations Made Simple

 PIPSCOUT outputs annotated expression matrices.
 Gene-level visualizations like violin plots are effortless.